OFFICE OF SCHOLARSHIPS

 Saint Augustine’s University (SAU) Policy of Awarding Institutional Scholarships and Aid

-Under no circumstances will refunds be given to students who are receiving institutional or athletic scholarships/grants.
+Beginning with the summer 2018 term and all terms following, all institutional scholarship awards and/or tuition grants, including institutional athletic scholarship awards, will be reduced by the total of outstanding credit balance plus indirect costs after all other amounts have been applied to the students’ accounts originating from sources external to the University.
+Under no circumstances will refunds be given to students who are receiving institutional or athletic scholarship awards or grants.
 By Federal law, when receiving any type of federal aid, there will be no carryover of aid, of any kind, from one term to the next.

 An individual student may only receive one institutional scholarship award or tuition grant towards their direct cost of attendance, with rare exception.